-- 2.1 Disasters can be human caused or natural catastrophes.
+2.0 Disaster - Disasters can be human caused or natural catastrophes.
 The most common disasters in Pennsylvania are flood, fire, and weather.
-While it is impossible to plan for every contingency, individual, families, businesses, communities, and all levels of government have a responsibility to establish basic emergency planning.
-In some cases, there are regulations or laws requiring emergency and disaster planning and annual review and training around the content of the plans and responses. - 2.2 Epidemic/Pandemic- An epidemic is actively spreading new cases of the disease, substantially exceeding what is expected.
-More broadly, it's used to describe any problem that's out of control.
-An epidemic is often localized to a region, but the number of those infected in that region is significantly higher than normal.
-When an epidemic spreads across countries, it is known as a pandemic.
-Emergency planning for preparedness, communication and response is equally critical in an epidemic or pandemic response.
-For the purposes of this document the term epidemic will be used.
+While it is impossible to plan for every contingency, individual, families, businesses, communities and all levels of government have a responsibility to establish basic emergency planning.
+In some cases, there are regulations or laws requiring emergency and disaster planning and annual review and training around the content of the plans and responses.